vitest-dev/vitest/docs/api/vi.md

 - **Type**: `<T>(factory: () => T) => T`
 - **Version**: Since Vitest 0.31.0

-All static `import` statements in ES modules are hoisted to top of the file, so any code that is define before the imports will actually be executed after imports are evaluated.
+All static `import` statements in ES modules are hoisted to the top of the file, so any code that is defined before the imports will actually be executed after imports are evaluated.

-Hovewer it can be useful to invoke some side effect like mocking dates before importing a module.
+However, it can be useful to invoke some side effects like mocking dates before importing a module.

 To bypass this limitation, you can rewrite static imports into dynamic ones like this: